quangdaotran/ML_Heartdisease/README.md

-# ML_Heartdisease

-This repository contains all the codes used for the Applied Machine Learning_Heart disease Project

 The used data is obtained from Kaggle: https://www.kaggle.com/ronitf/heart-disease-uci The presence of heart disease is presented by variable "target".
 It is integer valued from 0 (no presence) to 4.
 However, experiments with the database have concentrated on simply attempting to distinguish presence (values 1,2,3,4) from absence (value 0)